Giuseppe Zauli

-Giuseppe Zauli (1763 - 1822) was an Italian painter and engraver.
+Giuseppe Zauli (1763-1822) was an Italian painter and printmaker.

 He trained at the Accademia Clementina of Bologna.
 He was a collaborator with Francesco Rosaspina and Felice Giani.
 He dedicated himself to the practice and teaching of engraving.
 He was the first director of a school of fine arts in Faenza, called "Scuola di Disegno e Plastica", begun in 1796.
 This would become the Scuola di Disegno Tommaso Minardi.